h15200/notes/system-design.md

 - some companies like uber will use a tool like `hailstorm` that randomly shuts down a microservice and logs what happens to find weaknesses

 - distributed systems can be so large and complex that it's possible to lose track of all service dependencies.
 Ex.. an owner of a microservice may not be completely clear on what other services it's relying on, and what other services it's being relied on

+## health check

+- most service health checks are simple.
+- calls a synthetic endpoint (an endpoint that is not used for metrics or KPI) with a reponse that just echos 200ok